tsaad-dev/te/drafts/te-types-update/draft-ietf-teas-rfc8776-update.md

 > A base YANG identity for tunnel actions.

-Editors' Note: check whether standard tunnel actions should be defined in this document or not.
+> No derived identities are defined in this document: implementations are expected to add identities derived from this base.

 protocol-origin-type: